MaelChalon/YachtDrop/README.md

 ## Context

-I am currently in a work and study programme (alternance).
+I am currently in a work and study program (apprenticeship).
 During the 48h hackathon I was in the company, so I could not complete every task I initially planned.

 ## Run with Docker